OSCNWeb/oscn-news/_posts/2021-12-20-jnc-press-release.md

 With the assistance of the Oklahoma State Bureau of Investigation, the JNC will immediately commence background reviews on these candidates,and interviews will be scheduled as soon as is practicable upon conclusion of these background reviews.
-The JNC strongly encourages the public to submit comments on these applicants.
+**The JNC strongly encourages the public to submit comments on these applicants**.
 Comments may be mailed to:

 Administrative Office to the Courts